hpatnadeeshan/MS-2/README.md

 ## Milestone Project -02 - _Interactive Front End Development_ - Code Institute

-Bunny Hop Memory is a charming memory game where players guide a rabbit through a garden, collecting carrots while avoiding traps and outsmarting the watchful dog.This game can play any user without any age limites.
+Bunny Hop Memory is a charming memory game where players guide a rabbit through a garden, collecting carrots while avoiding traps and outsmarting the watchful dog.
+This game can be played by any user without any age limits.

 ## User Experience